cybellereaper/WizPets/README.md

 WizPets is a Spigot/Paper plugin that gives every adventurer a magical companion.
 Pets heal, fight, fly, and even carry their owners thanks to an expanded persistent system backed by Bukkit's Persistent Data Containers (PDCs).

+The codebase has been completely rewritten around a modular service architecture that exposes an official developer API.
+Other plugins can safely interact with pets, listen for lifecycle events, and register their own talents at runtime.

 ## Features

 - **Summonable combat familiars** that orbit their owner, heal them, and attack nearby monsters.